Optimal Allocation with Peer Information: Concluding Remarks

 \section{Concluding Remarks}

-We have studied an allocation problem without monetary transfers where agents hold private information about their peers, modeled via correlated types, and must be incentivized to report this information truthfully.
-The broader takeaway is that there is no simple, one-size-fits-all solution for such problems if one insists on exactly optimal mechanisms.
-Achieving optimality may require the use of allocation lotteries that cannot be purified without upsetting the agents' incentive constraints.
-At the same time, the combinatorial nature of the incentive constraints implies that finding an optimal deterministic mechanism is NP-hard.
-This complexity result suggests significant hurdles to simple economic descriptions of optimal mechanisms.
-However, incentive constraints matter less for eliciting peer information when agents are informationally small, and simple mechanisms such as ranking-based mechanisms become approximately optimal.
-We conclude by discussing extensions and shortcomings of our analysis.
+We conclude by discussing extensions and shortcomings of our analysis, including the case of mandatory allocation, the allocation of multiple goods, restricted environments, costly information acquisition, nepotism, and coalition-proofness.

 \paragraph*{Mandatory allocation.} We have considered mechanisms where the principal may withhold the good from the agents.
 The principal may wish to do so for two reasons.
 First, the (opportunity) cost of providing the good may exceed the benefit from allocating.
-Second, withholding the good can help address incentive constraints; for example, when there are three agents, jury mechanisms are optimal among DIC mechanisms that always allocate (\Cref{prop:juries}), while optimal DIC mechanisms that withhold the good can be markedly more complex and involve randomization (\Cref{thm:stochastic_existence,thm:npcomplete}).
+Second, withholding the good can help address incentive constraints; for example, when there are three agents, jury mechanisms are optimal among DIC mechanisms that always allocate (\Cref{prop:juries}) while optimal DIC mechanisms that withhold the good can be markedly more complex and involve randomization (\Cref{thm:stochastic_existence,thm:stochastic_prevalence,prop:hole_characterization,thm:npcomplete}).

 Nevertheless, in some applications, the principal may be constrained to always allocate the good to the agents.
 For example, it may untenable to withhold social aid or the assignment of an important task.
-Another example is a ratchet effect where the principal allocates all available resources because they expect that leftover resources are interpreted as a signal of reduced funding needs (see e.g. \citet{liebman2017expiring}).
+Another example is a ratchet effect where the principal allocates all available resources because the principal expects that leftover resources are interpreted as a signal of reduced needs (see e.g. \citet{liebman2017expiring}).